SiclaitGitHub/qualys-scanner/README.md

 - Click on "Start Wizard"
 - Name your scanner and select you Virtualization Platform
 - Click "Next: to add a new Virtual Scanner
-- Copy and store the "personalization Code" provided
+- Copy and store the "Personalization Code" provided
 - Click "Check Activity" to begin scanner activation
--